 Gateways and hubs are locations where flows converge and are the foremost expression of global connectivity.
 However, they differ in terms of the nature of their connectivity.
-While a hub is a central location in a transport system with many inbound and outbound connections of the same mode, a gateway commonly implies a shift from one mode to the other (such as maritime / land).
+While a hub is a central location in a transport system with many inbound and outbound connections of the same mode, a gateway commonly implies a shift from one mode to another (such as maritime / land).
 A gateway performs an intermodal function (between modes), while a hub is mostly transmodal (within a mode) in nature.

 The meaning of gateways and hubs can vary according to the transport mode, with each mode having its technical characteristics, economies of scale, and commercial relations.
 Transport corridors are commonly linking gateways to their hinterland.
 Gateways tend to have temporal stability as they commonly emerge at the convergence of inland transport systems and through the long-term accumulation of infrastructure and investments.